 What should I do if I do not understand why I have a balance or disagree with the charges?

 If you need assistance to identify the charge or have further questions regarding the balances remaining on your account, please contact One Stop Student Services.

 Why is it important to take care of an unpaid balance?

 Unpaid balances can result in not being able to register for future semesters.
 It will also prevent you from receiving your grades, diploma, and official transcripts.
 In addition, if a balance remains after the semester is over, you will be subject to the collection process.

 The college will, at first, make three attempts to advise you of your unpaid balance and try to work with you to resolve the debt.
 These letters will be mailed to the student’s current address on file.
 If all attempts fail, the account will be turned over to one of the college’s outside collection agencies.
 Once the account is turned over to an outside agency, you will work with them to pay the debt and any additional fees they will charge.
 Their fees can range from 33 percent to 50 percent of the debt owed.

 If you pay the charges through the agency, it will not impact your credit history.
-However, if the debt is not satisfied, Berklee College of Music reserves the right to report to credit bureaus.
+However, if the debt is not satisfied, Berklee reserves the right to report to credit bureaus.

-Please contact the Office of Student Accounts at firstname.lastname@example.org or 617 747-2165 with any questions you may have.
+Please contact One Stop Student Services at firstname.lastname@example.org or 617-747-2165 with any questions you may have.